julianhoegerl/InfoLing2_Projekt/README.md

   - pandas: Allows you to quickly and effectively manipulate our datasets through the DataFrame object, as well as read and write data in various formats (CSV, Txt, etc.)
   - re: for cleaning Comments with regex
   - json: to dump results into json-file
-  - preprocessor: for cleaning comments
+  - preprocessor from tweet-preprocessor: for cleaning comments
   - cross_val_score: for computing cross-validation
   - CountVectorizer: for vectorizing comments
   - accuracy_score: for computing accuracy